-In Year 1, Husband transferred a \underline{z} % limited partnership interest in Partnership to each trust.
-Husband retained a \underline{y} % general partnership interest in Partnership.
+In Year 1, Husband transferred a $\underline{z}\%$ limited partnership interest in Partnership to each trust.
+Husband retained a $\underline{y}\%$ general partnership interest in Partnership.
+Husband intended for generation-skipping transfer tax exemption to be allocated to the transfer and relied on his accountant to properly make the allocation.
+Husband's Year 1 Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, ("gift tax return") was timely filed.
 Husband and Wife elected under § 2513 to split gifts for Year 1.
-Wife intended for generation-skipping transfer tax exemption to be allocated to the transfer and relied on her accountant to properly make the allocation.
-Wife's Year 1 Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, ("gift tax return") was timely filed.
-Wife's accountant made mistakes in valuing the partnership interests and in allocating Wife's generation-skipping transfer tax exemption on Wife's gift tax return.
+Husband's accountant made mistakes in valuing the partnership interests and in allocating Husband's generation-skipping transfer tax exemption on Husband's gift tax return.

-In Year 2, Husband transferred \underline{x} to each trust.
-Husband and Wife elected under \underline{s} 2513 to split gifts for Year 2.
-Wife intended for generation-skipping transfer tax exemption to be allocated to the transfer and relied on her accountant to properly make the allocation.
-Wife's Year 2 gift tax return was timely filed but Wife's accountant did not list the transfers to Trust A and Trust B on the return.
-Consequently, none of Wife's generation-skipping transfer tax exemption was allocated to the transfers made in Year 2.
+In Year 2, Husband transferred \$x to each trust.
+Husband intended for generation-skipping transfer tax exemption to be allocated to the transfer and relied on his accountant to properly make the allocation.
+Husband and Wife elected under § 2513 to split gifts for Year 2.
+Husband's Year 2 gift tax return was timely filed but Husband's accountant did not list the transfers to Trust A and Trust B on the return.
+Consequently, none of Husband's generation-skipping transfer tax exemption was allocated to the transfers made in Year 2.

-Wife has requested an extension of time to make allocations of generationskipping transfer tax exemption with respect to the assets transferred to Trust A and Trust B in Year 1 and Year 2.
+Husband has requested an extension of time to make allocations of generationskipping transfer tax exemption with respect to the assets transferred to Trust A and Trust B in Year 1 and Year 2.